agalue/opennms-drift-kubernetes/README.azure.md

 Or, remove that feature (`--network-plugin` and `--network-policy`) and use the limited default networking.

+> **IMPORTANT**: According to the [documentation](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni), when using Azure CNI, each pod will get an IP from that subnet and requires more planning.

-> **WARNING**: Unfortunately, due to [this](https://github.com/Azure/AKS/issues/1200) known issue, the above command will fail if your subscription has a Tag Policy in place (a policy that enforced having tags on every resource on a given resource group).
+> **WARNING**: Due to [this](https://github.com/Azure/AKS/issues/1200) known issue, the above command will fail if your subscription has a Tag Policy in place (a policy that enforced having tags on every resource on a given resource group).

 To validate the cluster: